blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-When defined, this function is called before traversal as `beforeFn(state = { haystack, context })` and `state.haystack` is subsequently traversed using `state.context`.
+When defined, this function is called before traversal as `beforeFn(state = { haystack, context })`.

-If a value other than `undefined` is returned, that value is written to `state.haystack` before traversal.
+If a value other than `undefined` is returned from `beforeFn`, that value is written to `state.haystack` before traversal.

+The content of `state` can be modified in the function.
+After `beforeFn` has executed, the traversal happens using `state.haystack` and `state.context`.

+The content in `state` can be accessed in `afterFn`.
+Note however that the key `result` is being overwritten.

 _Examples_:
 <details><summary> <code>['**']</code> <em>(combining haystack and context)</em> </summary>